RUCAIBox/RecBole/docs/source/user_guide/data_intro.rst

 You can freely download these datasets following our docs :doc:`data/dataset_download`.

 For extensibility and reusability, Recbole has a flexible and extensible data module.
-our data module designs an elegant data flow that transforms raw data into the model input.
+Our data module designs an elegant data flow that transforms raw data into the model input.
 Detailed as :doc:`data/data_flow`.
 In order to characterize most forms of the input data required by different recommendation tasks, RecBole designs an input data format called :doc:`data/atomic_files`.
-All the input data should be convert into `Atomic Files` format.
+All the input data should be converted into `Atomic Files` format.
 Besides, we design a data structure called :doc:`data/interaction` to provides a unified internal data representation for different recommendation algorithms.